-The library also carries out, in collaboration with the Faculty of Law, training for students in how to best special and relevant databases related to human rights.
+The library is part of Lund University Libraries, which offer a wide range of systems and tools.
+The library also carries out, in collaboration with the Faculty of Law, training for students in how to best use special and relevant databases related to human rights.

 The library also fulfills a role as a national resource for human rights research and dissemination by sending interlibrary loans to libraries in Sweden and other Nordic countries and receiving questions from all over the country.

-The library is the only library in Sweden, and the library in the Nordic region that has by far the longest experience, conducting international library support work.
+The library is the only library in Sweden, and the library in the Nordic region with by far the longest experience in, conducting international library support work.
 The library is at the crossing point between practice and research.
 This brings about a high level of understanding of the system of human rights and how they are implemented in developing countries, as well as an expertise in how the teaching about human rights material can be conducted in the most efficient manner.

 The Raoul Wallenberg Institute’s human rights library’s mission is to facilitate research and to disseminate knowledge of human rights by providing access to up-to-date and relevant information and literature within the field of human rights and humanitarian law.